DIY Pipe Closet System Built with Pipe & Fittings (Plans Included)

 You may want to have someone help you at this point as the clothing rack can be rather heavy when completely assembled.
 With the rack assembled, you can attach it to the wall and ground via the Flange fittings.
 Each Flange fitting has four holes in it for mounting.
 Be sure to attach the rack to studs in the wall or use drywall anchors to ensure the clothing rack is secure.

-If you have any problems assembling any of the clothing racks, or need some help designing your own custom closet system, don't hesitate to reach out to our projects team for assistance.
-Our team is experienced in using Kee Klamp and has helped many customers come up with their own perfect design.
-Also, make sure to check out our clothing rack kits for a simpler approach.
+If you have any problems assembling any of the clothing racks, or need some help designing your own custom closet system, don't hesitate to reach out to our projects team for free design assistance.
+Our team is experienced in using Kee Klamp and has helped many customers come up with their own perfect design for their closets and boutique fixtures.